-Furthermore, the provisional law on judicial procedures from 21 December 1993 establishes the internal basis for the mutual assistance in civil and criminal matters.
+Furthermore, the provisional law on judicial procedures from 21 December 1993 and the Law 32/2021, of November 22, on consolidated text of international judicial cooperation in criminal matters establish the internal basis for the mutual assistance in civil and criminal matters.
 Such request shall be addressed by:

-- the Ministry of Justice of the requesting Party to the Andorran Ministry of Justice and Interior and shall be returned through the same channels, or; - the competent authorities of the requesting Party through the diplomatic channel, the International Criminal Police Organisation (INTERPOL) or any other way in writing.
+- the Central Authority of the requesting Party to the Andorran Central Authority and shall be returned through the same channels, or; - the competent authorities of the requesting Party through the diplomatic channel, the International Criminal Police Organisation (INTERPOL) or any other way in writing.